Asheville North Carolina

 Asheville is located in the Blue Ridge Mountains at the confluence of the Swannanoa River and the French Broad River.
 According to the United States Census Bureau, the city has a total area of 45.86 square miles (118.8 km2), of which 45.47 square miles (117.8 km2) is land and 0.39 square miles (1.0 km2) (0.85%) is water.

-Asheville is 68.44 miles west of Hickory, 99.51 northwest of Charlotte, and 133.84 miles southwest of Winston-Salem.
+Asheville is west of Hickory, northwest of Charlotte, and southwest of Winston-Salem.

 Asheville features a climate that borders between a humid subtropical climate (Köppen: Cfa) and an oceanic climate (Trewartha: Do) with noticeably cooler temperatures than the rest of the Piedmont region of the Southeast due to the higher elevation; it is part of USDA Hardiness zone 7a.
-The area's summers in particular, though warm, are not as hot as summers in cities farther east in the state, as the July daily average temperature is 73.8 Â°F (23.2 Â°C) and there is an average of only 9.4 afternoons with 90 Â°F (32.2 Â°C)+ highs annually;[a] The last time a calendar year passed without a single 90 Â°F (32.2 Â°C) reading was as recently as 2009.
+The area's summers in particular, though warm, are not as hot as summers in cities farther east in the state, as the July daily average temperature is 73.8 Â°F (23.2 Â°C) and there is an average of only 9.4 afternoons with 90 Â°F (32.2 Â°C)+ highs annually;[a] the last time a calendar year passed without a single 90 Â°F (32.2 Â°C) reading was as recently as 2009.
 Moreover, warm mornings where the low remains at or above 70 Â°F or 21.1 Â°C are much less common than 90 Â°F or 32.2 Â°C afternoons.
 Winters are cool, with a January daily average of 37.1 Â°F (2.8 Â°C) and highs remaining at or below freezing on 5.5 afternoons.

 Official record temperatures range from −16 Â°F (−26.7 Â°C) on January 21, 1985 to 100 Â°F (37.8 Â°C) on August 21, 1983; the record cold daily maximum is 4 Â°F or −15.6 Â°C on February 4, 1895, while, conversely, the record warm daily minimum is 77 Â°F or 25 Â°C on July 17, 1887.
 Readings as low as 0 Â°F (−17.8 Â°C) or as high as 95 Â°F (35 Â°C) rarely occur, the last occurrences being January 7, 2014 and July 1, 2012, respectively.
 The average window for freezing temperatures is October 17 to April 18, allowing a growing season of 181 days.

 Asheville is located in the Appalachian temperate rainforest and precipitation is relatively well spread, though the summer months are slightly wetter, and averages 49.6 in (1,260 mm) annually, but has historically ranged from 22.79 in (579 mm) in 1925 to 79.48 in (2,019 mm) in 2018.
 Snowfall is sporadic, averaging 10.3 inches or 0.26 metres per winter season, but actual seasonal accumulation varies considerably from one winter to the next; accumulation has ranged from trace amounts in 2011–12 to 48.2 inches or 1.2 metres in 1968–69.
 Freezing rain often occurs, accompanied by significant disruption.
-Hail is not uncommon during the spring and summer, accompanied by intense severe thunderstorms but the number of days with thunderstorms varies dramatically from year to year ranging from as low as 15 days in 2008 to as much as 44 in 2018.
-The month that usually experiences the most thunderstorms in Asheville is in July but number of days with thunderstorms in July has ranged from as much as 18 days in 2016 to as low as two days in 2008.
+Hail is not uncommon during the spring and summer, accompanied by intense severe thunderstorms but the number of days with thunderstorms varies dramatically from year to year ranging from as few as 15 days in 2008 to as many as 44 in 2018.
+The month that usually experiences the most thunderstorms in Asheville is in July but number of days with thunderstorms in July has ranged from as many as 18 days in 2016 to as few as two days in 2008.

 Notable architecture in Asheville includes its Art Deco Asheville City Hall, and other unique buildings in the downtown area, such as the Battery Park Hotel, the original of which was 475 feet long with numerous dormers and chimneys; the Neo-Gothic Jackson Building, the first skyscraper on Pack Square; Grove Arcade, one of America's first indoor shopping malls; and the Basilica of St. Lawrence.
 The S&W Cafeteria Building is also a fine example of Art Deco architecture in Asheville.
 The Grove Park Inn is an important example of architecture and design of the Arts and Crafts movement.